tgoldenberg/NodeCoin/README.md

 npm start [public-address]
 ```
 The *public-address* argument will set your NodeCoin public address.
 Otherwise, the program will create a new address and add it to the blockchain.

+#### Redux

+Use redux for local variable storage (get/set behavior)

+#### MongoDB

+Use local MongoDB to store blocks.
+We can also keep track of UTXO (unspent transaction outputs).

+Transactions that are not yet added to the block can be added to the mempool.

+Orphan transactions can be added to the orphan transaction pool.

+Further, we can create balances for users (by wallet address)